 - Cellular Radio

 Microwaves are radio waves that are used to provide high-speed transmission.
 The user can also transmit both voice and data through microwaves.
-From one microwave station to another data is transmitted through the air similar to radio signals.
+From one Terrestrial Station to another data is transmitted through the air similar to radio signals.
 The microwave uses line-of-sight transmission.

-Line-of-sight transmission means that the signals travel in straightway and cannot bend.
+Line-of-sight transmission means that the signals travel in a straight way and cannot bend.
 The microwave uses line-of-sight transmission.
-Sight transmission means that the signals travel in straightway and cannot bend.
+Sight transmission means that the signals travel in a straight way and cannot bend.
 The microwave stations or antennas are usually installed on tall towers or buildings.

-Microwave stations are placed within 20-30 miles to each other.
-Each station receives the signals being transferred by the previous station and then transfer these signals to the next station.
+Terrestrial stations are placed within 20-30 miles to each other.
+Each station receives the signals being transferred by the previous station and then transfers these signals to the next station.
 This is the way how data is transferred from one place to another.

 However, It is almost necessary to keep in mind that there should be no buildings or mountains between microwave stations.

-Broadcast radio is a wireless transmission medium.
+The Broadcast radio is a wireless transmission medium.
 It distributes radio signals through the air over long and short distances.
-Radio transmission requires a transmitter to send broadcast radio signals and a receiver to receive it.
+Radio transmission requires a transmitter to send broadcast radio signals and a receiver to receive them.
 The receiver uses an antenna to receive the signals.

-Some networks use the transceiver that can both send and receive signals.
-An example of the short-range broadcast radio communications is Bluetooth.
-It uses short-range radio waves to transmit data at a rate of 1 Mbps among Bluetooth enabled devices.
+Some networks use a transceiver that can both send and receive signals.
+An example of short-range broadcast radio communications is Bluetooth.
+It uses short-range radio waves to transmit data at a rate of 1 Mbps among Bluetooth-enabled devices.